nimatel/blog.brodul.org/content/blog/003_socat_hack.rst

 :tags: web, dev, cli
 :category: GNU-linux

-Sometimes you want do develop/deploy a "huge" project like RTD_ .
-So you create a virtual mashine, then you start the development enviroment.
+Sometimes I want do develop/deploy a "huge" project like RTD_ .
+First of all, I create a virtual mashine, then you start the development enviroment.
 But the development server only listens to request on 127.0.0.1:8080.
 And because I am lazy and don't want to read the docs, how to change the ip and the port of the development server.
 I use the 'socat hack'.

-First you connect to the development mashine (with ssh).
+First I connect to the development mashine (with ssh).
 Then I run:
 ::

     # socat TCP-LISTEN:80,fork TCP:localhost:8080 &

-And now you can access the dev website just by writting the ip or hostname of the dev server.
+And now I can access the dev website just by writting the ip or hostname of the dev server.

 But be careful other people can do that as well!